Home Compare ASM.AS vs EXPN.L

 ASM International vs Experian: Which Stock Looks Stronger in 2026?

 Experian holds the cleaner structural position, with the lead spread across growth and valuation.
-ASM International does not offset that deficit through any equally strong structural edge elsewhere.
+ASM International still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, ASM International carries the stronger setup — intact trend against Experian's broken trend.
 That leaves a split case: the structural lead stays with Experian, but the market is not currently confirming it.

 Trajectory Similarity